Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-Counter-Measures.md

 1. **Unauthorized access** : <span style='color:red;'>SQL Injection,</span> the attacker tries to manipulate the input fields of the web-application and inject malicious SQL query which leads to unathorized access to database.
 2. **Data Leakage** : Attacker try to gain access to the user data stored in database and tries to sell the data to dark-web.
-3. **Weak or Unpatched Softwares** : Software application with not the latest update always have known vulnerabilities that attacker will exploit easily.
+3. **Weak or Unpatched Softwares** : Software application with not the latest update always have known vulnerabilities that attacker will exploit them easily.
 4. **DDOS**
 5. **Privilege escalation** : People with a restricted privilege try to escalate their privilege to gain unauthorized access.
 6. **Secure database backups** : The backups of the database should be done and secured properly.